 Create a single point of accountability for all outgoing invoice payments

 A common mistake that many small business owners make is taking control of their own checkbook when it suits them.
 This can lead to confusion in the accounting department.
 Assign one person or a single department to receive and pay all invoices.
 Reconciliation is simpler when everything is in one place.

 Vendor management is often handled by sales or marketing reps, not accountants.
 That means purchase orders and sales agreements can be made without financial oversight.
 Placing a bulk order to secure a lower unit price is a good example of this.
 Does the company need that many units?
 Can it afford them?
 Centralize the decision making process on this and create an expense policy so everyone is on the same page.

 Incorporate spend controls and automated invoice processing

-Accounting operations ground to a halt when invoices come in over budget or get flagged as an unauthorized expense.
-Having one person or even a small department handling the payouts can make the resolution process faster, but it doesn’t solve the issue that created it in the first place.
+Accounting operations grind to a halt when invoices come in over budget or get flagged as unauthorized expenses.
+Having one person or even a small department handling the payouts can make the resolution process faster, but it doesn’t solve the root issue.
 That requires spend control and automated invoice processing.

 How Ramp can help simplify the invoice reconciliation process

-Visit Ramp.com to learn more about invoice reconciliation, spend controls, and our full suite of finance automation tools.
+Visit Ramp.com to learn more about creating invoices, invoice reconciliation, spend controls, and our full suite of finance automation tools.